Quick answer

 You can try simple English speaking practice activities for kids.

-How to teach English to kids at home
+How do I teach English to kids at home?

 - read stories together every day